ALTA Survey | ALTA Land Survey | ALTA Land Title Survey

-A Pelham Alabama ALTA Title Survey is completed based on the “Minimum Standard Detail Requirements and Accuracy Standards For ALTA/NSPS Land Title Surveys.”
-The ALTA standards were developed and are revised on a regular basis by a combination of Title industry and Surveying industry professionals.
-The latest version of this document is the 2016 revision.
+An Alabama ALTA Title Survey is completed based on the “Minimum Standard Detail Requirements and Accuracy Standards For ALTA/ACSM Land Title Surveys.”
+This standards document was developed and is revised on a regular basis by a combination of Title industry and Surveying industry professionals.
+The latest version of this document is the 2011 revision.

-An ALTA Title Survey is generally similar to a boundary or lot survey on any other piece of property.
-But, the ALTA survey goes a little farther in the requirements on the land surveyor as he/she carries out the field survey and the the ALTA survey drawing back in the office.
+An ALTA Title Survey in Alabama is generally similar to a boundary or lot survey on a piece of property.
+But, the ALTA survey goes a little farther in the requirements on the land surveyor as he/she carries out the survey, both in the field and in the office.

-ALTA Title Surveys are normally used on commercial or multi-family residential sites or also when either the lender or owner is in another state or jurisdiction.
-The ALTA standards are a “national standard” for surveying, that are intended to yield a consistent survey no matter what state the work is done in.
-This makes the survey easier to review by any Title Company.
+ALTA Title Surveys are generally used on commercial or multi-family residential sites and also when either the lender or owner is in another state jurisdiction.
+The ALTA standards are somewhat of a “national standard” for surveying, intended to yield a consistent survey no matter what state the work is done in.
 While most States have surveying standards, they vary widely from one state to the other.
 So, the ALTA standard is used to cut down on this variation.

 In regard to this, one of the things I appreciate is that the client is “supposed to” not only fill out this Table A but also to furnish title documents to the surveyor BEFORE he starts the survey.
 In practice we rarely get the title documents until we issue the first draft of the survey.
 At that time the documents are sent to us and we are asked to revise the survey and show them.
 While this is not the way its planned, at least we have the chance to review the documents before issuing the final version of the survey.

-“ALTA” in ALTA Title Survey stands for American Land Title Association
+“ALTA” in ALTA Survey stands for the American Land Title Association

-So, if you have a commercial parcel or a large multi-family residential complex, you should consider asking for the ALTA survey standards to be used.
+So, if you have a commercial parcel or a large multi-family residential complex in the Pelham area, you should consider asking for the ALTA survey standards to be used.
 You should also probably do this if you are considering the purchase or development of a parcel outside your state.
 Most of the banks will require this if you ask for a loan on this type property, but I recommend this even if the bank doesn’t require it.